 The Office of Student Affairs shall maintain the following records pertaining to each disciplinary case:

-• The original complaint.
+- The original complaint.

-• All documents, correspondence, forms, statements, etc., pertaining to the matter.
+- All documents, correspondence, forms, statements, etc., pertaining to the matter.

-• A record of the decision including any finding, sanction, and any action recommended or taken.
+- A record of the decision including any finding, sanction, and any action recommended or taken.

 Dismissal is a permanent separation from the University.
 It is the most severe penalty that can be assessed by the University.
 The student is not eligible for readmission.

-Loss of Privilege allows a student conduct entity to restrict the activity of the student while he/she is on the University campus.
+Loss of Privilege allows a student conduct entity to restrict the activity of the student while she is on the University campus.
 The student may be prohibited from participating in non-academic or extra-curricular activities and/or from visiting certain specified areas of the University campus and/or from coming into contact with specified individuals while on campus.
 Loss of Privilege should be related to the offense, or serve to correct the result of the offense, or compensate in some relevant way the offended party(ies).
 Loss of Privilege may accompany another sanction herein described.
 In matters pertaining to the University Residences, Loss of Privilege may include but is not limited to the following:

-Residence Jeopardy shall be imposed for time periods similar to that for Suspension.
-During this period a student found responsible of a rule violation by the student code of conduct proceeding may be subject to immediate suspension from University Housing.
-A student under the sanction of Residence Jeopardy shall not represent the University Housing as an official delegate, representative, athlete, or as a holder of office or committee chair in University Housing groups of any kind.
+Deferred Removal from Housing shall be imposed for a period of 1-2 years.
+During this period a student found responsible of a rule violation by the student code of conduct proceeding may be subject to immediate removal from University Housing.
+A student under the sanction of Deferred Removal from Housing shall not represent the University Housing as an official delegate, representative, athlete, or as a holder of office or committee chair in University Housing groups of any kind.

-No contact with a specific student, faculty, staff, or community ember, where all direct or indirect (via a third party on his/her behalf and with his/her knowledge) verbal, physical, and electronic forms of contact are prohibited.
+No contact with a specific student, faculty, staff, or community ember, where all direct or indirect (via a third party on his behalf and with his/her knowledge) verbal, physical, and electronic forms of contact are prohibited.

 Fees or fines may be assessed for specific alcohol, drug, or incidents involving a physical altercation, as well as in matters where an assessment of damages has occurred.